MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-create.md

         * **Update VPN**
      6. Provide a link for the message like you did for the first one.
 Select the generated link to make sure it works.
      7. Select **OK**.
-3. **Choose language to preview**.
-Select a language to preview the localized version of your message.
+3. **Choose language to preview**: Select a language to preview the localized version of your message.
 The message is shown to employees in the [display language](https://support.microsoft.com/windows/manage-the-input-and-display-language-settings-in-windows-12a10cb4-8626-9b77-0ccb-5013e0c7c7a2) they've selected on their device.
 Organizational messages are supported in 15 languages.
 If the employee's preferred language isn't supported, the message will be shown to them in their preferred fallback language.
-4. **Preview the message in dark theme**.
-Toggle the switch **On** to view how your message appears in dark theme.
+4. **Preview the message in dark theme**: Toggle the switch **On** to view how your message appears in dark theme.
 Check to make sure your logo shows up correctly in both light and dark theme.

 When you're done configuring the message, select **Next: Schedule** to continue to scheduling options.